 Vertigo, constant ringing, and nausea… It sounds like a trip on a roller coaster after drinking a cherry slushie!
-This describes everyday life for many people with Meniere’s disease, an inner ear disorder causing vertigo and ringing in the ear.
+This describes everyday life for many people with Meniere’s disease, an inner ear disorder causing vertigo and tinnitus or ringing in the ear.
 Meniere’s can also cause pressure in the ear and possible hearing loss, most often striking people in their 40s and 50s.

 So let’s dig into the incurable disease with no real cause… looking at the most up-to-date research and examining the genetic links.
 Additionally, we will look at tinnitus on its own – and as a part of Meniere’s.
 I’ll round out this article with the research on solutions for Meniere’s disease and for tinnitus.